PINTO0309/TensorflowLite-UNet/README.md

 # Tensorflow Lite-UNet
 Implementation of UNet by Tensorflow Lite.
 Semantic segmentation without using GPU with RaspberryPi.
+In order to maximize the learning efficiency of the model, this learns only the "Person" class of VOC2012.

 **============================================================================================
 [October 18, 2018]